sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ## Phase 2:
   Extend support to features that meet ***all*** of the following criteria:
    * A locally available feature which can be switched between local & kube.
-   * A feature that does not affect dataplane, like snmp, pmon, lldp, ...
+   * A feature that does not affect dataplane, like snmp, pmon, lldp, dhcp_relay,...

 The service files are already available.
 The FEATURE table would need to be updated, with the minium of set_owner.